nebari-dev/nebari/docs/source/installation/configuration.md

 #### Auth0 Based Authentication

 [Auth0](https://auth0.com/#!) can be used for authentication.
-While it is not free there is a reasonable free tier that allows deployment of QHub clusters on many different social providers, passwordless, and email based authentication.
-QHub has command line options with running `qhub init` which allow for automation of creation of the application via `--auth-provider=auth0 --auth-auto-provision`.
+While it is not free, there is a reasonable free tier that allows deployment of QHub clusters using many different social providers, passwordless, and email based authentication methods.

+QHub has command line options with running `qhub init` which allow for automation of creation of the application via:
+`--auth-provider=auth0 --auth-auto-provision`.

 However for most users this may not be the most convenient solution.
-Here are docs on [creating an Auth0 Application](https://auth0.com/docs/applications).
+Here are docs on
+[creating an Auth0
+Application](https://auth0.com/docs/applications).
 Make sure to select `Regular Web Application`.
 Important to note is the `auth0_subdomain`